velovint/trials-score/README.md

 ## TODO
-* Normalize CSV input to ignore extra spaces and quotes
-* Crash on back button when selecting file to download
 * Close soft keyboard after saving rider info
 * Display progress notification for both import and export
 * Move Clear button to top menu